carbonplan/design/README.md

 [github-badge]: https://flat.badgen.net/badge/-/github?icon=github&label
 [mit license]: https://flat.badgen.net/badge/license/MIT/blue

-This website demos our [`theme`](https://github.com/carbonplan/theme) and [`components`](https://github.com/carbonplan/components) library.
-It's useful for exploring the design system and also serves as a "test suite" for testing and optimizing the system itself.
+This website demos our [`theme`](https://github.com/carbonplan/theme) and [`components`](https://github.com/carbonplan/components) packages, which together form our design system.
+It's useful for exploring the design system and also serves as a "test suite" for testing and optimizing the components.

 ## usage